astronomer/docs/astro/cli/sql-cli.md

 1. Edit the astro sql projects `global.yml` and change `dags_folder` to point to the astro cli `dags` folder and `data_dir` to point to the astro cli `include` folder.
 2. For existing astro sql projects, copy the contents of the astro sql projects `data` directory into the astro cli `include` folder.
 For new projects you can pass a `--data-dir` option on project init to set and copy the contents automatically.
-3. Run `astro flow run example_basic_transform --project-dir <your-project-dir>` to run a basic example which accesses the `data_dir` and also exports the generated dags to the configured `dags_folder`.
+3. Run `astro flow run example_basic_transform --project-dir <your-project-dir>` to run a basic example which accesses the `data_dir` and also exports the generated DAG to the configured `dags_folder`.

+Note that if you also want to run the generated DAG in Airflow, you need to create the connections manually, e.g. via the Airflow UI.
+In this example you need to add `sqlite_conn`, with connection type `sqlite` and the `host` needs to be `include/imdb.db`.